bioXiaoheng/MuteBaSS/README.md

 > [X. Cheng and M. DeGiorgio.
 Detection of shared balancing selection in the absence of trans-species polymorphism.
 2019. *Mol.
 Biol.
 Evo.* 36(1):177--199](https://academic.oup.com/mbe/article/36/1/177/5150441)

 ## Installation
  We distribute MuteBaSS in compressed (tar.gz) format.
-In addition to the <code>MuteBaSS.py</code> script, we also included the user manual and example data.
+In addition to the `MuteBaSS.py` script, we also included the user manual and example data.
 The scripts included are designed to perform on a UNIX system.
-To unpack \texttt{MuteBaSS} from the command line, go to the directory where it is stored, and enter
+To unpack `MuteBaSS` from the command line, go to the directory where it is stored, and enter

     tar -xzvf MuteBaSS.tar.gz
     cd MuteBaSS/